Amazon Echo Secret Features: 11 Cool Tricks You Didn’t Know Your Alexa Device Can Do

-Well, those days are gone because nowadays that online bookshop is ahead of the likes of Google and Apple in the AI game.
-With everyone’s favorite virtual assistant Alexa, Amazon has become an unstoppable retail presence that undercuts competition through low prices and reliability.
+Nowadays, Amazon is ahead of the likes of Google and Apple in the AI game.
+With everyone’s favorite virtual assistant, Alexa, Amazon has become an unstoppable retail presence that undercuts competition through low prices and reliability.

-Alexa entered our hearts through the Echo, the blue-tooth enabled speaker that does just about everything you want it to, from play music to order pizza.
+Alexa entered our hearts through the Echo, the Bluetooth-enabled speaker that does just about everything you want, from playing music to ordering pizza.

-But what else can the Echo do, once it’s settled into your home?
-There are many more functions than just listening to the radio, however.
-Here’s a guide to some of the clever ways you can adapt the Echo to your life, and make the most of some of its many capabilities.
+So, what else can the Echo do?
+Here’s a guide to some innovative ways you can adapt the Echo into your life and make the most of its capabilities.

 If you have multiple Echo devices in your home, you can easily stream one playlist or radio station to several (or all of them) at once.
 But first, you need to put them into groups: you can do this via the Alexa app by clicking Settings | Multi-Room Music.

 You can create as many groups as you like, but note that each device can only appear in one group.
 So, if you have two Echos downstairs and two upstairs, you could create a “downstairs” group for the first two – but you couldn’t then also add them to a “whole-house” group.